Associate Degree of Arts

 • within broad parameters to provide specialist advice and functions within those contexts.

-A candidate may seek credit up to a maximum of 36 credit points in the Associate Degree of Arts in accordance with the Credit Transfer and Recognition of Prior Learning Policy.
+A candidate may seek credit up to a maximum of 36 credit points in the Associate Degree of Arts.

 Credit will be granted for units that are from an equivalent award or institution and have outcomes, content, demand hours, and assessment equivalent to that of units in the Associate Degree of Arts.